-We have audited the financial report of Borneo Orangutan Survival (BOS) Australia Inc., which comprises the statement of financial position as at 30 June 2023, the statement of comprehensive income, statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the Directors' declaration.
+We have audited the consolidated financial report of Borneo Orangutan Survival (BOS) Australia Inc., which comprises the statement of financial position as at 30 June 2024, the statement of comprehensive income, statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information, and the Directors' declaration.

-In our opinion, the financial report of Borneo Orangutan Survival (BOS) Australia Inc. is in accordance with the Associations Incorporation Act 2009 (NSW) and Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:
+In our opinion, the consolidated financial report of Borneo Orangutan Survival (BOS) Australia Inc. is in accordance with the Associations Incorporation Act 2009 (NSW) and Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:

-- (i) giving a true and fair view of the entity's financial position as at 30 June 2023 and of its financial performance for the year ended; and - (ii) complying with Australian Accounting Standards to the extent described in Note 1 and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.
+- (i) giving a true and fair view of the entity's financial position as at 30 June 2024 and of its financial performance for the year ended; and - (ii) complying with Australian Accounting Standards to the extent described in Note 1 and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.